 Committing plagiarism and cheating are considered serious offenses.
-Students will not engage in any of the following acts: cheating on examinations, copying others' papers or homework and the like, plagiarizing another's work, falsifying or forging another's signature, altering or inserting different answers after they have been reviewed and graded, and any other similar acts.
+Students will not engage in any of the following acts: cheating on examinations, copying others' papers or homework and the like, plagiarizing another's work, falsifying or forging another's signature, altering or inserting different answers after they have been reviewed and graded, unauthorized use of artificial intelligence (i.e. AI chat bots), and any other similar acts.
 A student who is found to have violated any rule concerning plagiarism and cheating may be subject to a full range of penalties, as may be appropriate in the District's discretion.

-See Policy No. 5701 - Plagiarism.
+See Policy No. 5701 - Plagiarism and Cheating.